smallhadroncollider/taskell/roadmap.md

 - Remove duplication of config - currently using ini and hard-coded
 - Move Help modal creation into Template Haskell
 - Use lenses for nested data?
-- Split up Draw/Modal code into more logical chunks
 - Share code between tasks and sub-tasks lists?

 ## Bugs